oomlout/oomlout_oomp_builder/navigation/hardware/bearing/6200_series/6220_size/100_mm_id_180_mm_od_34_mm_depth/part/readme.md

-# Hardware Bearing 6200 Series 6220 Size 100 Mm Id 180 Mm Od 34 Mm Depth
+# Hardware Bearing 6200 Series 6220 Size 100 mm Id 180 mm Od 34 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base